kali4nya/chat-gpt-in-terminal-but-you-can-talk-with-it/README.md

-# Chat GPT in terminal but you can talk with him
+# Chat GPT in terminal but you can talk with it
  Chat GPT in console that can take audio input and uses tts to answer
 <br />
 few most important variables are in code to change if you want to